Skip to content

 • Non-TTY stderr -- colors are disabled when stderr is redirected to a file or pipe.

-Use --quiet / -q to suppress all status output.
+Use --quiet / -q to suppress all status output including live progress.
 Only errors are printed:

 # No banners, just data on stdout